otaviojr/node-red-contrib-smartthings/README.md

 If you are having any issue with the nodes not updating after the deploy, usually, it is a misconfiguration of the SmartApp.

-To debug the communication between the SmartApp and the NodeRed WebHook you can get a look here:
+To debug the communication between the SmartApp and the NodeRed WebHook you can follow these steps:

 https://github.com/otaviojr/node-red-contrib-smartthings/blob/master/DEBUG_SMARTAPP.md